bombus-jd/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: First blog on Git!
 ---

+# Hi, I'am *Bombus* and this is my beginners page!